Senseei/firstFlutterApp/README.md

 # favorites

 This is my first project using flutter.
-All the necessaries resources to start learning flutter you can find below
+All the resources needed to start learning flutter you can find below

 ## Getting Started